-In order to help address the higher mortality rates of breast cancer cases in low resource settings, in 2014, UICC and other oncology organisations launched the Breast Cancer Initiative 2.5 (BCI2.5) to reduce disparities in breast cancer outcomes and improve access to breast health care for 2.5 million women by 2025.
+In order to help specifically address the higher mortality rates of breast cancer cases in low resource settings, in 2014, UICC and other oncology organisations launched the Breast Cancer Initiative 2.5 (BCI2.5) to reduce disparities in breast cancer outcomes and improve access to breast health care for 2.5 million women by 2025.

 Subsequently, UICC, NCI’s Center for Global Health, Breast Health Global Initiative (BHGI) and PAHO jointly produced the Knowledge Summaries for Comprehensive Breast Cancer Control (KSBC), a set of tools to help guide policymakers, advocates and clinicians in developing appropriate programmes and policies.
 The goal of the KSBC is to facilitate evidence-based policy actions and urgently advance implementation of an integrated approach to reduce breast cancer mortality and improve quality of life.

 In 2015, UICC teamed up with Pfizer Oncology to launch the Seeding Progress and Resources for the Cancer Community (SPARC) MBC Challenge.
 This global grant initiative seeks to support new ideas and projects from advocacy groups, hospital networks and other non-for-profit organisations working to address the specific needs of metastatic breast cancer patients.
 Since its launch, the SPARC MBC Challenge has awarded a total of 1,580,000 USD in grants to over 50 organisations from 35 countries, helping to get their projects off the ground through a package of training, networking, mentoring and financial support.